 At the final step, you will be asked to verify your business.
 Postcard verification is the most popular option.
 Some businesses are also eligible for phone or email verification.

-How to choose Google Business Profile categories
+How to choose Google My Business categories

-Your business categories are extremely important, as they have a big impact on how Google ranks your business in local search results.
+Google My Business categories are extremely important, as they have a big impact on how Google ranks your business in local search results.

 Your categories also determine which features Google makes available to you in your Business Profile.
 For example, hotels get access to the “star ratings” feature and restaurants have the ability to add a menu, while educational institutions aren’t able to receive Google reviews.